 See the classes page for more details.
 Please give me a call on mobile 0771 520 7784, or email email@example.com if you would like to know more.
 Timetable of classes

-It's never too late to start.
-I strongly believe that yoga is for everyone, of all ages and all levels of fitness.
+My philosophy is you don't need to be bendy to do yoga!
+In fact, quite the opposite, it's the stiff and creaky among us who stand to benefit the most.
+I strongly believe that yoga should be for everyone, of all ages and all levels of fitness.
 I teach in a gentle hatha style that is ideal for beginners, sports people with tight muscles, and older students, as well as more experienced students seeking a deeper practice.
-Read more about yoga here.
+It's never too late to start Read more about yoga here.

 You are welcome to join any of my classes on a drop-in basis, but it is always helpful to drop me an email beforehand.
-Drop in costs £9 or £10 depending on the venue, but I usually offer a 'pass' which works out at around £8 per class, bookable in advance.
+Drop in costs £10, but I usually offer a 'pass' which works out at around £8 per class, bookable in advance.